Coffee production: Roasting

-Although not considered part of the processing pipeline proper, nearly all coffee sold to consumers throughout the world is sold as roasted coffee in general one of four degrees of roasting: light, medium, medium-dark, and dark.
+Although not considered part of the processing pipeline proper, nearly all coffee sold to consumers throughout the world is sold as roasted coffee in general one of three degrees of roasting: light, medium, and dark.
+Packaging may use more specific trade names, which from light to dark include blonde or cinnamon roast, city roast, full city roast, Vienna roast, French roast and Italian roast.
 Consumers can also elect to buy unroasted coffee to be roasted at home.
 Green coffee can also be used for the preparation of infusions or ingested as ground powder, but this is of limited relevance to the global coffee market.